obsidian0215/lzo-2.10/lzo_gpu/README.md

 - Check `lzo_host.c` and `daemon_compress.c` for the latest implementation details and test coverage.

 ---
-If you'd like, I can add a short `tools/benchmark_mt_io.sh` script next that re-runs the `/tmp/sample_*` benchmarks across the four key modes and prints a concise comparison table.
+The repository includes a consolidated Python runner `tools/bench.py` which re-runs the `/tmp/sample_*` benchmarks across the standard modes and prints a concise comparison table.
+Run it from the project root:

 ## More detailed examples & recommended settings